puzzlepeaches/rnotify/README.md

 # rnotify

-Notify Slack channel using webhook on creation of file.
+During operations, testers will often stand up arbitrary tooling to perform long running tasks.
+This is great, but sort of difficult to track in the real world.
+This project tries to solve that problem using some really simple code.
+The tool rnotify in its current form allows the user to send notifications to a Slack channel using webhook following the creation of afile.
 Very useful for tracking logfile creation by:

 * Responder
 * ntlmrelayx